Richardinho/blog-posts/kara-erickson-review.md

 [talk here](https://youtu.be/CD_t3m2WMM8?t=550)

-### Why would we want to use them?
+### Why would you want to use them?
+The reason you would create a Custom Form Control is the same as for components in general:
+* to break up a template into smaller pieces
+* to enable encapsulation
+* to faciliate code reuse.

-Kara gives some examples of CCF.
-These are:
+Kara gives some specific examples:
 * Non-native form control elements
 * Custom styling / functionality
 * Control wrapped with related elements
-* Parser /formatter directive *
+* Parser / formatter directive

-These generalise into the following reasons for creating a CCF
-* to break up a template into smaller pieces
-* to enable encapsulation
-* to faciliate code reuse.

-Unfortunately, Angular's docs do not give much information about implementing the ControlValueAccessorInterface.
-Besides this talk that we are discussing, the best resource online that I have found is [this blog](https://jenniferwadella.com/blog/understanding-angulars-control-value-accessor-interface) by Jennifer Wadella.
-She also does some talks on the same subject that can be found on YouTube.
+### Implementing the ControlValueAccessor interface
 The `ControlValueAccessor` interface looks like this, comprising 3 required methods and 1 optional one:
 ```
  writeValue(value: any) {}
  registerOnChange(fn: (value: any) => void) {}
  registerOnTouched(fn: () => void) {}
  setDisabledState(isDisabled: boolean) {}
 ```
+Angular's documentation does not provide much information regarding this interface or how to implement.
+Unfortunately, Angular's docs do not give much information about implementing the ControlValueAccessorInterface.
 ### Implementing the methods
 The `writeValue(`) method allows the Forms API to set values into our component within the DOM.
 In order to do this we need a reference to our input field.
 We can retrieve this from our template using a `@ViewChild` query.